-(2) Notice of the hearing for revocation of a permit shall be given by the city recorder in writing, setting forth specifically the grounds of complaint and the time and place of hearing.
+(2) Notice of the hearing for revocation of a permit shall be given by the recorder in writing, setting forth specifically the grounds of complaint and the time and place of hearing.
 Such notice shall be mailed to the permittee at his last known address at least five (5) days prior to the date set for hearing, or it shall be delivered by a police officer in the same manner as a summons at least three (3) days prior to the date set for hearing.

-(3) When reasonably necessary in the public interest the mayor may suspend a permit pending the revocation hearing.
-(1980 Code, § 5-211)
+(3) When reasonably necessary in the public interest, the mayor may suspend a permit pending the revocation hearing.
+(1979 Code, § 5-211)

 9-212.
 Reapplication.
 No permittee whose permit has been revoked shall make further application until a period of at least six (6) months has elapsed since the last revocation.
-(1980 Code, § 5-212)
+(1979 Code, § 5-212)

 9-213.
 Expiration and renewal of permit.
 Permits issued under the provisions of this chapter shall expire on the same date that the permittee's privilege license expires and shall be renewed without cost if the permittee applies for and obtains a new privilege license within thirty (30) days thereafter.
 Permits issued to permittees who are not subject to a privilege tax shall be issued for one (1) year.
-(1980 Code, § 5-213)
+An application for a renewal shall be made substantially in the same form as an original application.
+However, only so much of the application shall be completed as is necessary to reflect conditions which have changed since the last application was filed.
+(1979 Code, § 5-213)